 Meng Preserve is a steeply sloped, forested property with impressive outcrops of diabase rock and vernal pools.
 It is part of a larger landscape—the Stone Hill Greenway—notable for its vast, unbroken forest and the essential habitat it offers for wildlife, including several species of migratory songbirds whose numbers are in decline.

-The property was once the home of Eva R. Meng, an avid preservationist, who gifted the land in her will to Valley Forge Audubon Society in 1994.
+The property was once the home of Eva R. Meng, who gifted the land in her will to Valley Forge Audubon Society in 1994.